Ashland, Kentucky: Law enforcement

 In the late 19th century, what is now the Ashland Police Department was organized when the town was still known as Poage's Landing.
 The first executive officer was a town marshal, who was soon replaced by a professional police department.

 The city of Ashland currently has 49 sworn officers, three civilian employees who function as administrative support and six parapolice who handle tasks that do not require the services of a sworn officer.

-Health care
+Healthcare

+UK King's Daughters, formerly known as King's Daughters Medical Center, is the fourth largest hospital in Kentucky.
+The 465-bed facility, which was purchased by the University of Kentucky in December 2022, is the city's largest employer at over 4,000 employees.
+It offers numerous inpatient and outpatient services for the region.

-In addition to King's Daughters Medical Center, another hospital, the Ashland Tuberculosis Hospital, was located on a hill above U.S. Route 60 in the Western Hills section of the city and opened in 1950.
+In addition to UK King's Daughters, another hospital, the Ashland Tuberculosis Hospital, was located on a hill above U.S. Route 60 in the Western Hills section of the city and opened in 1950.
 It featured 100 beds and served 18 eastern Kentucky counties.
 It has long since been closed due to the discovery of antibiotics that successfully treat tuberculosis, eliminating its necessity.
 The facility has since been used as a state office building and is now owned by Safe Harbor, a secure domestic violence shelter and advocacy center.